Solidarity with Cubans:

 Help bring urgent relief to those who need it

-bring basic essential goods to Cubans.
+bring essential goods to Cubans.

 Image courtesy of Mehmet Turgut Kirkgoz